emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Has movies, shows and anime. ✔️
 1. Site does have continue watching. ✔️
 1. Gives recommendations on movie pages + has AI recommendation bot. ✔️
-1. Site does have 4K content (videasy + vidzee4k). ✔️
+1. Site does have 4K content (videasy + vidsrc.wtf). ✔️
 1. Site looks good + works well on mobile. ✔️

 ***